Adolescent Literacy Solutions

 Participant Outcomes:

-• Know the current research on vocabulary development.
+• Understand the current research on vocabulary development.

-• Know high-leverage techniques for teaching specific words.
+• Know effective techniques for teaching specific words.

-• Know high-leverage strategies for teaching students to figure out unfamiliar words while reading.
+• Know effective strategies for teaching students to figure out unfamiliar words while reading.

 Participant Outcomes: